-- Opt for nutrient-rich foods.
-Most Americans don't consume enough of these three key nutrients.
-Each has health benefits for growing children, so add these in the lunch box when you can:
+Most Americans don't consume enough of the three key nutrients, calcium, fiber and potassium.
+Each has health benefits for growing children, so add foods high in these nutrients when you can:

 - Calcium: Great sources include dairy products (milk, cheese, yogurt) and non-dairy foods such as canned fish, calcium set tofu and dark greens